The Money Café

 What's more, of the 20 percent of Americans who will inherit some money, most will receive less than $50,000 in cash.
 Enough to buy a nice new car, perhaps, but certainly not enough to fund a comfortable retirement.

 Sadly, literally millions of Americans are relying on gambling and death to secure their financial futures so that the can retire in style.
 Instead of working harder to make more money and being smart enough to save at least 15 to 20 percent of their earnings, they continue to spend and accumulate debt.
-Not very bright, wouldn't you say?
+Is any wonder that most Americans will be looking for a retirement job, but most won't be able to find one.

 Reasons Why So Many Canadians